This Website is not fully compatible with Internet Explorer.

 Please consider that your submission will be judged against the following criteria when submitting material for a NAFEMS event:

-• Relevance to the NAFEMS audience,
+Relevance to the NAFEMS Membership

-• Originality and ethics.
+Originality and Ethics

 When coming up with a Title